 Common Name: Indian Tree Hazel

-Corylus jacquemontii is a Deciduous Tree up to 25.00 metres tall.
+Corylus jacquemontii is a deciduous tree that can grow up to 25.00 metres tall.

 It has edible uses.